How Much Money Can You Sue for Pain and Suffering?

 - Medical records that detail the extent of your injuries

-- Your own testimony as to what you experienced
+- Your testimony as to what you experienced

-Nearly every part of your medical records can be useful for a jury to decide the amount of your financial compensation.
-They can look at everything from the, surgical procedures you underwent to the medications that you take to the course of your therapy or number of doctor’s visits.
+Nearly every part of your medical records can be helpful for pain and suffering settlements or for a jury to decide the award amount of your financial compensation.

-Non-Economic Damages are Calculated on Past, Present and Future Pain, Suffering & Disability
+Non-Economic Damages Calculated on Past, Present, and Future Pain, Suffering, and Disability

-Another important note when considering pain and suffering valuation is that it does not just apply to the moment that you were injured.
-Pain and suffering is a lifelong concept.
-You can receive damages not just for what you experience at the moment of the accident, but for what you felt after the accident too.
+Another important note when considering pain and suffering valuation is that it does not just apply to the moment you were injured.
+Pain and suffering are lifelong concepts.
+You can receive damages for your trauma after the accident and for your discomfort in the past, present, and future.

-In addition, a generic multiplier will not be applied to your case.
-Instead, it will factor in your own individual pain and suffering.
-For example, your discomfort could have been greater than the average person because your car accident injuries aggravated a prior arthritic condition.
+For example, your discomfort could have been more significant than the average person's because your car accident injuries aggravated a prior arthritic condition.

-Types of Damages That You Can Be Paid for in a Personal Injury and Car Accident Case
+Types of Damages in a Personal Injury Claim

-Before we discuss actual cases, when you are considering how to value your own pain and suffering, here are some things that you can take into consideration that might increase the value of your claim:
+Some things that you can take into consideration that might increase the value of your pain and suffering injury claim: